dubeyanant/dubeyanant/README.md

 -->
 Currently a student in T.Y.B.Sc.(C.S.) in K.T.H.M.
 College, Nashik

-I'm looking to collaborate on open source project.
+I'm looking to collaborate on open source projects.